SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 | Parameter | Description |
 |:--|:--|
-| Count | The minimum number of data points required within the 5-minute window to trigger an alert or recover from an alert.
+| Count | The minimum number of data points required within the configured window to trigger an alert or recover from an alert.
 This means that if Sumo Logic receives fewer data points in a given window, no alert will be triggered (even if all those data points exceed the threshold).

 For example, you want to be alerted when the CPU usage is over 60% `at all times` within a 5-minute window.
 If you set the count to 3, this means that you will only get an alert if you have at least 3 data points showing CPU usage above 60% within that 5-minute window.
 If you only have 2 data points, even if both of them show CPU usage above 60%, you won't get an alert.
 :::note